rapid7/metasploit-framework/Msftidy.md

 Your module must not contain Unicode characters.

 ### Spaces at EOL
-Your module must not conatin spaces at the end of a line.
+Your module must not contain spaces at the end of a line.

 ### Mixed Tab Spaces
 Your module contains Tabs and Spaces in one line.
 Only spaces should be used